paulsinclair51/briteTest/docs/Contributor_Guide.md

 - **Breaking Change**: A change that alters public API behavior, removes or renames macros, changes return semantics, or requires a major version bump.
 - **Contributor**: A person submitting code, documentation, fixes, or improvements.
-- **Deprecation**: A public API element marked for removal in a future major version, requiring documentation updates and migration guidance.
+- **Deprecated**: A public API element marked for removal in a future major version, requiring documentation updates and migration guidance.
-- **Documentation Update**: Any change to released BriteTest documentation requires incrementing the update version or, if an API major version is incremented, incrementing the major version and [...]
+- **Documentation Update**: Any modification to versioned documentation requires incrementing the update version or, if an API major version is incremented, incrementing the major version per the Versioning Guidelines.
 - **Internal API Change**: A change to an API's internals that does not affect public API users but may require updates to an Internal Guide or Internal Reference.
-- **Major Increment**: A structural or conceptual overhaul of BriteTest that causes a breaking change.
+- **Major Increment**: A structural or conceptual overhaul that causes a breaking change.
-- **Public API Change**: Any modification to the Runner Framewok/API or THRTest API that requires a version bump.
+- **Public API Change**: Any modification to the Runner Framework/API or rhe Test API that requires a version bump.
-- **Pull Request Scope**: A guideline requiring PRs to be focused, minimal, logically grouped, and not mixing unrelated changes.
+- **Pull Request**:
+- **Release**:
-- **Test Coverage Requirement**: The expectation that all changes to BriteTest include new tests (if adding behavior), updated tests (if modifying behavior), and no regressions.
+- **Test Coverage Requirement**: The expectation that all code changes include new tests (if adding behavior), updated tests (if modifying behavior), and no regressions.
+- **Versioned Files**: Files that include a version and version history.
 </details>